OhioBob/Grannus-Expansion-Pack/README.md

   * PlanetShine works with GEP_Primary only, otherwise disabled.
   * EVE eclipses work with GEP_Primary only, otherwise disabled.
   * SCANsat day-night terminator works with GEP_Primary only, otherwise it is drawn incorrectly.
-  * EVE clouds do not match the diameter of Nodens in main menu.